mi3nts/fortWorthNode/readMe.md

 - The device contains an onbaord SD card.
 Can store upto 24(hours)*250(days) of data.

 7. Data Output:
--  Data is streamed to a server at University of Texas at Dallas through (wifi)[https://ameridroid.com/products/wifi-module-0](when available) or via the ethernet port.
+-  Data is streamed to a server at University of Texas at Dallas through (wifi)[https://ameridroid.com/products/wifi-module-0](when available) or via the onboard ethernet port on the XU4.